Western Australian Government Railways: Reso tours

+These tours went as far north as Geraldton and east to Kalgoorlie, but most commonly south to the forest areas around Pemberton and that town's timber mills.
+Tours also covered apple festivals in Bridgetown and Manjimup.
+The first tour was organised for industry and business leaders from Victoria, but by 1933 they were open to the public and sufficiently popular to have waiting lists.

+A defining aspect of the tours was that they included all food and accommodation; passengers slept on the train rather than in a separate hotel, and the trains were referred to as "hotels on wheels".
+Tours typically ran over a weekend, leaving on Friday evening and returning on Monday morning.
+There were longer tours; in 1961 an 18-day tour included Geraldton, Kalgoorlie, Bunbury, Katanning and Pemberton.

 Liveries

 Until 1951, most steam locomotives were painted black.
 From that date, locomotives used on passenger services were painted green.
 The early diesel locomotives were painted green, with a red stripe later added.
 In the late 1960s, a grey and light blue livery was introduced.
 The latter was resurrected by South Spur Rail Services in the early 2000s.

 Carriages were painted Indian red, before a larch green and cream livery was introduced in October 1951.
 When launched in 1964, The Midlander stock was painted in a maroon and ivory livery.
 When the Westrail brand was introduced in 1975, an orange and blue livery was introduced for locomotives.
 In the late 1990s, this was superseded by a yellow and blue livery.